metabase/metabase/docs/enterprise-guide/saml-okta.md

 | `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress` | user.email     |
 | `http://schemas.xmlsoap.org/ws/2005/05/identity/claims/surname`      | user.lastName  |

-The email address attribute **must not be editable** by the end-users themselves.
-This attribute is used to log in an end-user into a corresponding Metabase account (creating it if needed).
+**End-users should not be able to edit the email address attribute**.
+Your IdP will pass the email address attribute to Metabase in order to log people into their Metabase accounts (or to create an account on the first login).
 If a person can change the email address attribute, they'll potentially be able to access Metabase accounts other than their own.

 ### Example of an Okta assertion